APPROACH TO LABORATORY DIAGNOSIS

 Obtain a specimen from the infected site.

 Stain the specimen using the appropriate procedure (e.g., Gram stain or acid-fast stain).
-If bacteria are seen in the Gram stain specimen, their shape (e.g., cocci or rods), size, arrangement (e.g., chains or clusters), and whether they are gram-positive or gram-negative should be observed.
-It is also important to determine whether only one or more than one type of bacteria is present.
-The microscopic appearance is not sufficient to speciate ...
+For any bacteria seen, the gram reaction (positive or negative), shape (e.g., cocci or rods), size, and arrangement (e.g., chains or clusters), should be noted, as well as whether only one or more than one type of bacteria is present.
+The microscopic appearance is not sufficient to speciate an organism, but it often allows an educated ...